MarioDanteGetawJr/Virtual-Hacking-Lab-Projects/README.md

 and NAT from a companies network.
 Next, I wrote a bind shell, which allows me to execute commands remotely from my computer to the compromised machine.
 In my case, I am attacking a vulnerable Metasploitable virtual machine from my kali linux virtual machine.

+In the main branch, I have included all the python code, and a file that documents the process and result of my project